-Professor Hassoun also heads the Global Health Impact project intended to extend access to medicines to the global poor (Global Health Impact).
+Professor Hassoun also heads the Global Health Impact project intended to extend access to medicines to the global poor (global-health-impact.org/new).
 The project launched at the World Health Organization in January 2015 and has been featured on National Public Radio (New effort ranks drugmakers by impact).
 The Wall Street Journal (A New Index Measures Impact Pharma Has on Infectious Diseases) and Capital New York (SUNY professor indexes pharma companies' impact).
 The project is intended to assist policy makers in setting targets for and evaluating efforts to increase access to essential medicines.